 Automating the SDDC

-But software alone does not build a software-defined datacenter.
-The time-to-value for most customers when it came down to landing application workloads on top the platform was most of the times weeks to months.
+Software alone does not build a software-defined data center.
+The time-to-value for most customers when it came down to landing application workloads on top of the platform was often weeks or months.

-Automation is needed to minimize that time of deploying all the software.
+Automation is needed to minimize the time of deployment for all software.
 So VMware created the automated SDDC solution called VMware Cloud Foundation.
-Cloud Foundation deliver the SDDC platform by automating the deployment of vSphere, VSAN and NSX.
+Cloud Foundation delivers the SDDC platform by automating the deployment of vSphere, VSAN and NSX.
 It provides a standardized cloud infrastructure building block.

 The magic that makes this possible is the SDDC Manager.
-SDDC Manager is the automation tool that makes it possible to install, configure and update the complete SDDC software stack build out of vSphere, VSAN and NSX.
-Next to that there is also the possibility to VMware cloud management solutions in the vRealize Suite.
+SDDC Manager is an automation tool that makes it possible to install, configure and update the complete SDDC software stack build out of vSphere, VSAN and NSX.
+As well as the SDDC Manager, there is also the possibility to use VMware cloud management solutions in the vRealize Suite.

 The goal is to have a similar experience as updating the operating system of your mobile phone.
-The software vendor provides the update package.
-An update package for all the components that are making up the complete operating system.
-You decide when you update to the latest version.
+The software vendor provides the update package, which updates all of the components that are making up the complete operating system.
+Then, you decide when you update to the latest version.
 All of this without impacting the applications that run on top of it.

 The other benefit is that Operations teams no longer spend the majority of their time “keeping the lights on”.
-At some customer we saw IT Operations teams spend 80% of their time installing, managing and upgrading the infrastructure.
-20% was dedicated to innovating and helping in business related activities.
-Cloud Foundation should help in turning that around : Spending 80% on business related activities and 20% on working on the infrastructure.
+We’ve seen some IT Operations teams spend 80% of their time installing, managing and upgrading the infrastructure while only 20% was dedicated to innovating and helping in business-related activities.
+Cloud Foundation should help in turning that around, so they spend 80% on business-related activities and 20% working on the infrastructure.
 Infrastructure management is still needed, but it should not be the primary focus of IT Operations teams; it should just work!

 Building a Private Cloud

-But an SDDC does not make a cloud.
-SDDC, either build using Cloud Foundation or not, provides a virtualization platform to run workloads on top of.
-It does not provide the capabilities that define a cloud such as self-service and scaleability.
+An SDDC does not make a cloud.
+SDDCs — whether built using Cloud Foundation or not — provide a virtualization platform to run workloads on top of.
+It does not provide the capabilities that define a cloud such as self-service and scalability.
 For that we need a Cloud Management Platform that is able to consume the underlying resources from the SDDC.

 VMware provides these tools with the vRealize Suite.
 This software suite is a set of products that gives customers the ability to build their own cloud.